 Invest in More Than Just Hiring Practices

 While weaving inclusion into the fundamentals of your recruitment process can be very impactful, don’t simply stop here.
-Confirm that all your personnel policies outline the company’s policy towards diversity.
-While also giving employees a sense of connectedness to the company.
+Confirming that all your personnel policies represent the company’s commitment to diversity will give employees a sense of connectedness to the company.